Budget-Friendly Pergola Designs for Any Backyard

 The bare frame is just the starting point.
 The styling is what turns a pergola from an outdoor structure into a place you actually want to sit.
 None of these need to cost much:

-- String lights or fairy lights ($20–$40): Drape along the rafters or run vertically down the posts.
-Solar-powered options skip the extension-cord problem.
-Our pergola lighting ideas for evening ambiance covers specific bulb types and placement patterns that hold up outdoors.
+• String lights or fairy lights: Drape along the rafters or run vertically down the posts.
+A solar set like the Brightech Ambience Pro solar string lights ($$) skips the extension-cord problem entirely — the shatterproof Edison bulbs charge off a small panel and the 27-foot run covers an 8×8 frame with room to spare.
+My pergola lighting ideas for evening ambiance cover specific bulb types and placement patterns that hold up outdoors.

-- Outdoor curtains ($20–$40): Weather-resistant fabric panels clip to the side rafters.
-Tie them back for an open feel, or close them for privacy or wind blocking.
-Look for “UV-rated” panels if your pergola gets afternoon sun.
+• Outdoor curtains: Weather-resistant fabric panels clip to the side rafters.
+A waterproof set like NICETOWN outdoor patio curtains ($$) comes with rustproof grommets and blocks afternoon sun and wind.
+Tie them back for an open feel, or close them for privacy.

-- Hanging planters ($10–$25 each): Woven baskets or thrifted ceramic pots filled with trailing herbs (oregano, lemon thyme), flowering annuals, or trailing ivy.
+• Hanging planters: Woven baskets or thrifted ceramic pots filled with trailing herbs (oregano, lemon thyme), flowering annuals, or trailing ivy.
 Two or three is usually plenty.

-- Fabric canopies or shade cloth ($20–$50): UV-resistant fabric stretched between the top beams cuts direct sun by 50–90% depending on weave.
-Easier and cheaper than a solid roof.
+• Fabric canopies or shade cloth: UV-resistant fabric stretched between the top beams cuts direct sun dramatically.
+Easier and cheaper than a solid roof — the same ColourTree shade sail mentioned above doubles as a top canopy.

-- Climbing vines ($20–$50 for starter plants): Living roof coverage that improves every year.
+• Climbing vines: Living roof coverage that improves every year.
 Best picks: jasmine for fragrance, clematis for flowers, hops for fast vertical growth, wisteria if you have a sturdy frame and patience.
 See best climbing plants for vertical gardens for which species suit which growing zones.

-- Fresh paint or stain ($20–$40): A single can of outdoor-rated stain transforms a tired pergola.
+• Fresh paint or stain: A single can of outdoor-rated stain transforms a tired pergola.
 Match the deck or trim color for a coordinated look, or go contrasting for a feature-piece effect.

 The decorating that ages best is the lightest-touch decorating.
 One string of lights, one set of curtains, two planters, one climbing vine — that’s enough.
 Adding more usually just makes the pergola harder to maintain and busier to look at.